rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Can you give me step-by-step instructions for importing an image?

-Detailed instructions for importing an image are available in the example at [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+Detailed instructions for importing an image are available in the example at [Transfer images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 #### Why is the checksum on my imported or exported image different from the one that the API shows?